 Add Your Favorite Decorating Style into Your Home

-This list of interior design styles defined for 2022 is nothing short of inspiring.
+This list of interior design styles defined for 2024 is nothing short of inspiring.
 Not sure how to get started with incorporating them in your own home?
-Schedule a Free Interior Design Consultation and get help from a Decorilla design pro today!
+Then schedule a Free Interior Design Consultation and get help from a Decorilla design pro today!